-0.65 The senior World Championships are held every year, except in the years when the Olympic Games take place, under the auspices of the FIE.
+o.65 The Open World Championships are held every year, except in the years when the Olympic Games take place, under the auspices of the FIE.

 The period when they will take place is fixed by the Congress, at least two years in advance.